Cat bite abscesses

 (1) How do you know if a cat is stressed?
 “Acute”, or sudden onset, stress or fear is usually easy to recognise – cats tend to crouch down, with their ears back, tail under them, and start shaking.
 Often, cats will hiss or growl, and they may wet or mess.
 However, “Chronic”, longer term, stress is both more serious and harder to detect.
 Cats may lose their appetite, or sometimes start gorging.
 Often, they’ll spend more time sleeping or hiding, and they may well increase their marking behaviours – urine spraying, scratching, and face rubbing.
 Personality changes may also be apparent – increased fussiness, or aggression, for example.
 Some stressed cats may also seem really confused, unable to decide if they like you or hate you; or appearing to forget the normal routines.

-(2) What things make cats stressed?
-In general, there are three things that cats find stressful.
+(2) In general, there are three things that cats find stressful.
 Firstly, changes in the physical environment – so moving furniture, having building work, or replacing carpets or furniture are all difficult for them.
 Secondly, unexpected events – such as fireworks displays, trips to the vets, or alterations to routine.
 The most common source of chronic stress, however, is social stress.
 This typically involves competition between cats – cats often don’t get on well with others, and often prefer to be solitary.
 Being forced to live with other cats, especially unrelated cats, can be inherently stressful (especially if they feel they have to compete for water bowls, food or litter trays).
 Likewise, new cats coming in (wanted or uninvited) will upset the existing residents.
 Of course, any human stress will also upset cats, so a new baby, or people moving in or out, will also be a problem.

 If your cat is stressed, it’s important to try and help them!
 There are a number of possible approaches…

-(2) Use pheromone products.
-The product which has been proven to work is called Feliway; it contains a synthetic version of Feline Facial Pheromone, the scent that cats use to mark territory.
+(2) The product which has been proven to work is called Feliway; it contains a synthetic version of Feline Facial Pheromone, the scent that cats use to mark territory.
 The use of a spray or diffuser is to reassure the cat that they’re safe, and it’s really effective against all types of stress.

-(3) Use calming products.
-There are a huge range of cat “calmers” on the market; for many, we simply don’t know how well they work.
+(3) There are a huge range of cat “calmers” on the market; for many, we simply don’t know how well they work.
 There is one product (Zylkene), containing the milk protein casein, that the evidence suggests does work; however, the effect of all of these products are variable and usually quite minor,

 If your cat seems stressed, it’s really important to check that there isn’t an underlying medical problem.
 If not, you need to try and work out why they aren’t happy!
 Our vets can help, and in severe situations can refer you to a feline behaviourist to help you get it sorted.